Land grant: Public lands and bounty-land warrants

 Future President Thomas Jefferson crafted the Ordinance of 1784, which carved out ten prospective states west of the Appalachian Mountains and established the basis for the Public Land Survey System.
 The Land Ordinance of 1785 provided a method for settling that land and establishing government institutions, which became federal land policy until 1862.
 The Northwest Ordinance of 1787 established the Northwest Territory, pursuant to which homesteading settlers could buy land, and certain land was set aside for public schools and other purposes.
 The federal government acquired additional lands by treaties with various Native American tribes, such as the 1833 Treaty of Chicago, by which many eastern tribes agreed to settle across the Mississippi River.
 Revenues from public land purchases were a major source of funding for the federal government through the 19th century, along with tariff revenues, since the federal income tax was not established until the 20th century.

-Starting with the American Revolutionary War, veterans often received land grants instead of backpay or other remuneration.
+Starting with the American Revolutionary War, veterans often received land grants instead of back pay or other remuneration.
 Bounty-land warrants, often for 160 acres, were issued to veterans from 1775 to 1855, thus including veterans of the American Revolutionary War, the War of 1812 and the Mexican–American War, as well as various Indian wars.
+The United States Military District in Ohio was created by Congress to reward Revolutionary War veterans with land.
 The land grants helped settle the Northwest Territory (and later smaller areas, such as the Indiana Territory, the Illinois Territory and the Wisconsin Territory) and as well as the Platte Purchase in Missouri.
 Eligibility for the warrants expanded over the years through new Congressional acts of 1842, 1850, 1852 and 1855 to the point where they could be sold or given to descendants.
 The warrant program was discontinued before the American Civil War.

 During the 19th century, various states (or even smaller units), as well as the federal government, made extensive land grants to encourage internal improvements, usually to improve transportation, such as construction of bridges and canals.
 The Land Grant Act of 1850 provided for 3.75 million acres of land to the states to support railroad projects; by 1857 21 million acres of public lands were used for railroads in the Mississippi River valley, and the stage was set for more substantial Congressional subsidies to future railroads.
 Universities were also beneficiaries of land grants.
 All five of the transcontinental railroads in the United States were built using land grants.

 The Morrill Land-Grant Acts of 1862 and 1890 provided for the establishment of land-grant colleges.